 - The building is located at 450 W. 5th Ave. in Eugene.

 - This location gives support to a neighborhood that is currently experiencing impacts associated with homelessness.
 It is accessible for people it will serve, and it is near other key services.

 - The Resource Center is expected to launch in the winter of 2020-2021.

 Why a Resource Center?

 - Homelessness significantly impacts individuals, neighborhoods, and our broader community.

 - The City of Eugene’s Community Safety Initiative is applying new strategies to address two of its most important issues - homelessness and public safety.
 The City is also working with Lane County and other community partners on implementation of the Lane County homeless service system improvement plan.

 - This work includes multiple approaches to respond to community needs and elevate accountability.
 The pilot Resource Center supports these goals.

-The City will form a steering committee of residents, business owners, people with lived experience, and social service providers to
+The City has formed a steering committee of neighborhood residents, business owners, people with lived experience, and social service providers to

 - guide the development and operation of the facility, including the selection of an operator